Hope is being able to see that there is light despite all of the darkness.– Desmond Tutu

 When you see the futility and hopelessness of a particular path or situation, your mind can create a new path and life.

 Remember, as Thomas Edison famously said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

-3. One step at a time.
+3. Take one step at a time.

-Every day of a personal crisis, breakup or serious life change will be a tough one.
+Every day of a personal crisis, breakup, or serious life change will be a tough one.
 If you think about the enormity of the situation, you’ll feel paralyzed and want to stay in bed.